LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-09-DTLeftJoins3.md

 ## Add Recipeingredient To Navbar

-We want to be able to go to it from or home page to our _layout.cshtml file.
+We want to be able to go the form in our _layout.cshtml file.
 In the second div tag of the header add this list item to the navbar.

 ```
 <li class="nav-item">